 This article explains how you can transfer time off to DATEV via the DATEV integration.

-The time off export allows you to transfer different time off from Personio to DATEV.
-To ensure that the time off from Personio are correctly assigned to the corresponding time off in DATEV, the system-side time off categories must be stored in Personio for your individual time off types.
-Furthermore, you will need to enter additional information for some time off as part of the approval process.
+The absences export allows you to transfer different absences from Personio to DATEV.
+To ensure that the absences from Personio are correctly assigned to the corresponding time off in DATEV, the system-side time off categories must be stored in Personio for your individual time off types.
+Furthermore, you will need to enter additional information for some absences as part of the approval process.

 If any additional information is missing, validation errors will be displayed in the preliminary payroll.
 This allows you to enter missing information before the payroll run and thus include time off in the export to DATEV.
-A new Excel report provides you with a detailed list of the time off that are carried over and those that are not.
-This report is generated together with the time off export and can be found in the payroll under Documents.
+An Excel report provides you with a detailed list of the absences that are carried over and those that are not.
+This report is generated together with the absences export and can be found in Payroll under Documents.

-The time off export allows you to transfer different time off from Personio to DATEV.
-For this to work, the time off from Personio have to be assigned to the time off from DATEV.
-This is done based on the system time off categories in Personio under Settings > Time off > Category.
+The absences export allows you to transfer different absences from Personio to DATEV.
+For this to work, the absences from Personio have to be assigned to the absences from DATEV.
+This is based on the system-defined absence categories in Personio under Settings > Time Off & Attendance > Absences > Category.
 A distinction is made between:

-- Time off that require additional information to determine the associated DATEV time off.
+- Absences that require additional information to determine the associated DATEV absence.

-- Time off that are not supported and therefore cannot be transferred.
+- Absences that are not supported and therefore cannot be transferred.

-For details on how to assign time off from Personio to DATEV time off, see below.
+For details on how to assign absences from Personio to DATEV absences, see below.

-The following Personio time off categories are assigned 1:1 to a DATEV time off and can be transferred directly:
+The following Personio absence categories are assigned 1:1 to a DATEV absence and can be transferred directly:

 - Paid vacation (DATEV Lohn & Gehalt only)